zouzhekang/YJYpaper/README.md

 ### Bibliographic Irregularities

 1. **Misattributed Figure Reference** (page 26, seventh line from bottom):
 >Figure 2.19 reflects this phenomenon.
-This paper divides provinces into regions with stronger and weaker clan ideology.
+This thesis divides provinces into regions with stronger and weaker clan ideology.
 Results show that in regions with stronger clan ideology, increased fertility is often accompanied by lower domestic violence incidence.

 **Analysis**: Figure 2.19 depicts the relationship between domestic violence and fertility, not religious factors.
 This represents a fundamental misattribution of empirical evidence.